mmstarz/nodejs-vanilla-ssh/README.md

 if its running successfully you will see:
 Agent pid 207 (where pid stands for "process id")

-4. register file ssh-add <filepath>
-for Windows and Linux
+4. register file ssh-add "filepath" for Windows and Linux
 > ssh-add ~/.ssh/id_rsa
 for Mac